 Added readout of IEEE 802.15.4 EUI-64 address in the non-secure build from the FICR registers in the secure zone (nRF IEEE 802.15.4 Radio Driver).

 Added TF-M adjustments to support TF-M in nRF Connect SDK.

 Disabled the automatic printing of OpenThread settings when building OpenThread.

 In addition to documentation related to the changes listed above, the following documentation has been updated:

-About the nRF Connect SDK - Added information about the repositories, tools and configuration, and west.
+Introduction - Added information about the repositories, tools and configuration, and west.